 HB15-1014 Biennial Registration Seasonal Farm Motor Vehicles Bill Summary: The bill seeks to reduce the annual registration of agricultural vehicles to every other year.
-CDOT Analysis: The bill's impact is difficult to determine as written.
-As long as the bill does not reduce HUTF revenue, CDOT is neutral.
-It passed out of Transportation Committee 12-1 and is currently sitting in Finance.
-Fiscal Impact: The fiscal note shows an increase of \$1.5M in revenue due to the double fees paid to cover two years.
-The bill, however, states the specific ownership tax and registration fees are reduced, which the fiscal note reflects in year two of the bill.
-Position: Monitor Calendar NOT ON CALENDAR Notification: Sponsors: DORE Status: 03/05/2015 House Committee on Finance Refer Amended to Appropriations
+CDOT Analysis: This bill would reduce funding to the HUTF.
+It passed out of Transportation Committee 12-1 and passed out of Finance, but died in Appropriations.
+Fiscal Impact: The revised fiscal note shows a loss of state revenue of \$1.5M the first year and \$1.7M the second year if this bill passes.
+Position: Monitor/Oppose Calendar Notification: NOT ON CALENDAR Sponsors: DORE Status: 04/02/2015 House Committee on Appropriations Postpone Indefinitely HB15-1026 Reserved Parking Disabled Military License Plates Bill Summary: The bill allows any military license plate to have an identifying figure for handicapped parking if the applicant demonstrates a physical impairment affecting mobility.

-HB15-1026 -- ----------- --

-Reserved Parking Disabled Military License Plates

-Bill Summary: The bill allows any military license plate to have an identifying figure for handicapped parking if the applicant demonstrates a physical impairment affecting mobility.
 The bill is currenlty in Appropriations.
 CDOT Analysis: No policy impact to CDOT.
 Will continue monitoring for impacts.
 Fiscal Impact: No fiscal impact to CDOT.
+Position: Monitor

-Position: Monitor Calendar Notification: NOT ON CALENDAR Sponsors: ROUPE Status: 03/24/2015 Senate Committee on Finance Refer Amended to Appropriations HB15-1043 Felony Offense For Repeat DUI Offenders Bill Summary: This bill creates a felony offense for 3 or more DUI/DWAI convictions under certain circumstances.
-The bill continues to sit in Finance as the various stakeholders continue negotiations.
-CDOT Analysis: The bill was laid over while Corrections, Public Safety and State Patrol negotiate on how to implement the policy.
-The Governor wants a felony DUI bill passed this year.
-Fiscal Impact: None Position: Monitor/Support Calendar Notification: NOT ON CALENDAR Sponsors: SAINE / COOKE Status: 03/25/2015 House Committee on Finance Refer Amended to Appropriations HB15-1044 Periodic Legislative Review Executive Branch Rules Bill Summary: The bill creates a schedule for the legislative review, including a policy review and a legal review, over a 4-year period of all of CDOT's rules.
+Sponsors: ROUPE Status: 04/22/2015 Senate Third Reading Passed - No Amendments

+HB15-1043 Felony Offense For Repeat DUI Offenders Bill Summary: This bill creates a felony offense for 3 or more DUI/DWAI convictions under certain circumstances.
+CDOT Analysis: CDOT's Task Force on Drunk and Impaired Driving (CTFDID) follows these bills to ensure best practices continue to drive good policy.
+CDOT has heard that the CTFDID may be asked to do a study review of what other states have in place for a third DUI felony statute.
+Fiscal Impact: No fiscal impact on CDOT under current bill and a study review falls under the current role and scope of the CTFDID.
+Position: Monitor/Support Calendar Notification: Tuesday, April 28 2015 SENATE JUDICIARY COMMITTEE Upon Adjournment SCR 352 (1) in senate calendar.
+Sponsors: SAINE / COOKE Status: 04/17/2015 Introduced In Senate - Assigned to Judiciary + Appropriations HB15-1044 Periodic Legislative Review Executive Branch Rules

+IID13-1044 renoute Legislative Review Executive Branch Rules Bill Summary: The bill creates a schedule for the legislative review, including a policy review and a legal review, over a 4-year period of all of CDOT's rules.
 The bill died on a thin bipartisan vote in committee.
 CDOT Analysis: CDOT already complies with the requirements of the bill, however the bill adds an unreasonable timeline for review of all rules.
 Quantifying the fiscal impact of our rules would require additional FTEs.
-Fiscal Impact: Estimated additional 3,000 hours of work to comply.
-Position: Oppose